 Henry’s view on money is also shown to be fatalistic — as if money is outside one’s control — it’s either there or it isn’t (exactly the sort of attitude that these days would lead Henry into significant credit card debt).

-The first battle sees Edna running away from Henry crying.
+The first big struggle sees Edna running away from Henry crying.